ianhattwick/controlVoltage/README.md

 Detailed information on objects, methods, and parameters is [located on the gihub wiki](https://github.com/ianhattwick/controlVoltage/wiki).

 # Examples
-Examples are provided either with no DAC implementation, or using the MCP4728.
+Examples are provided either with no DAC implementation, or using ESP32 built-in DAC or the MCP4728 4-channel DAC.
 * All examples use the Arduino Serial Plotter to monitor the signal output
 * Generally the signal sampling rate is 1kHz